KUMteamIM/lmu-klinikum-components/README.md

 ## Building

-To compile the tsx sources into jsx files into the `dist` folder, run
+To compile the tsx sources into jsx files with declarations into the `dist/lib` folder, run

 ```
+yarn run build
-yarn run compile
+yarn run compile:jsx
 ```

 ## Releasing